Right to repair scheme for council tenants

 Your landlord will tell you how long your repair will take to fix.

-If the contractor doesn't turn up to do the work by the last day of the time limit, let the council know.
-They should make arrangements for another contractor to do the work.
+If the contractor does not turn up to do the work by the last day of the time limit, let the council know.
+They should arrange another contractor.

-A new time limit starts the first working day after you tell the council to arrange a replacement contractor.
+A new time limit starts the first working day after you tell the council to find a replacement contractor.

 Claim compensation

-You can claim compensation if the second contractor doesn't do the repair within the new time limit.
+You can claim compensation if the second contractor does not do the repair within the new time limit.

-You are entitled to £10 compensation with a further £2 a day for every extra day the repair isn't fixed, up to a maximum of £50.
+You can get £10 compensation with a further £2 a day for every extra day the repair is not fixed, up to a maximum of £50.

-If you have rent arrears, the amount is deducted from your arrears.
+If you have rent arrears, compensation is deducted from your arrears.

-Contact your landlord to ask about how to apply for compensation.
-You usually have to make a claim in writing.
+Ask your landlord how to apply for compensation.
+You usually have to claim in writing.

 are out at the agreed time

-You probably can't claim compensation if the repair work is cancelled because of unforeseen circumstances, such as extreme weather.
+You probably cannot claim compensation if the repair work is cancelled because of unforeseen circumstances, such as extreme weather.